leaningtech/cheerpj-applet-runner/README.md

 - Google Chrome at <https://chrome.google.com/webstore/detail/cheerpj-applet-runner/bbmolahhldcbngedljfadjlognfaaein>
 - Microsoft Edge at <https://microsoftedge.microsoft.com/addons/detail/cheerpj-applet-runner/ebfcpaoldmijengghefpohddmfpndmic>.

-Note that the one on Edge is running the 2.2 release of CheerpJ, while the on Chrome is running an older version of it.
+Note that both have been upgraded to release of 2.2 of [CheerpJ](https://leaningtech.com/cheerpj/).

 Since Java Applets have lost support on the majority of browsers, a tremendous amount of content, particularly in science and education, is virtually inaccessible.
 We aim at solving this problem by providing a solution to extend the life of Java applets on modern browsers.